devops-nights/lambda-gh-pipeline-example/README.md

 # Github actions demo for lambda
-Quick example on creating a simple lamdba pipeline
+Quick example on creating a simple lamdba CD pipeline

 This leverages github actions and sam to do a very simple pipeline.